-- Judges like to speak to the students after the competition.
-They are welcome to offer constructive feedback. - Collect the completed Monologue Rubrics and Judges' Evaluation Forms and share the results with the students and teachers. - Review all forms and take necessary steps to omit feedback that is not constructive. - Thank the judges.
-Acknowledge them in the school newsletter, paper, etc.
+- Some judges like to speak to the students after the competition.
+They are welcome to offer constructive feedback. - Collect the completed rubrics and evaluation forms and share the results with the students and their teachers. - Review all forms and take necessary steps to omit feedback that is not constructive.
+You may choose to average the scores and summarize the comments.
+Do not send the evaluations as one document to everyone; rather just send the individual evaluation report to the student and their teacher. - Thank the judges.
+Acknowledge them in the school newsletter, etc. - Invite them to join the ESU (if they are not already members) and/or participate in other ESU events and programs.